 University Mental Health Day

-On 13th March, we come together to raise awareness about mental health within the university community.
+On 12th March, we come together to raise awareness about mental health and wellbeing of students at university.

 University life can be rewarding but it can also be overwhelming.
-From coursework deadlines to financial worries, many students experience stress, anxiety and burnout at some point.
+From coursework deadlines to financial worries, many students experience stress, anxiety and burnout at some point while at university.
 This day is an opportunity to reflect, learn and take practical steps to prioritise mental health and support one another.

 “Day-to-day life as a student can be tough anyway.
 For a lot of students, it is their first time living independently away from home and the support of their families.
 Students have to manage their money, studies, a job, keep themselves alive and balance a social life and their mental wellbeing, which can be a difficult task on its own, never mind having just left home and having to figure it all out.”